BLOG

 Ease of Restrictions

 Restrictions are gradually being lifted on elective testing and procedures.
-Hospitals are permitted to diagnose and treat non-emergent conditions, provided they have sufficient personal protective equipment (PPE) for front line medical workers that could be exposed to COVID-19.
+Hospitals are permitted to diagnose and treat non-emergent conditions, provided they have sufficient personal protective equipment (PPE) for front-line medical workers who could be exposed to COVID-19.

-Most states have implemented a phased approach to opening elective procedures in an attempt to eliminate risk of exposure.
-Other common state-to-to-state requirements include:
+Most states have implemented a phased approach to opening elective procedures in an attempt to eliminate the risk of exposure.
+Other common state-to-state requirements include:

 • Organizations have to obtain sufficient PPE without affecting local government resources.

-• Implementation of policies/procedure to support appropriate cleaning, signage, and social distancing.
+• Implementation of policies/procedures to support appropriate cleaning, signage, and social distancing.

 • Ability to provide masks to customers entering the health care facility.